alvarodr21/Crystal-Gazers/Modelcards.md

 # Crystal-Gazers
 This universitary project aims to train a ML model with the Wikipedia dataset in order to predict the next word given a sequence of words.
 The model will output a word for every input given.
-The model is developped in Python and executed in Kaggle.com .
+The model is executed an developped in [Kaggle.com](https://www.kaggle.com) .

 ## Model description